Sebastian-Dimian/Grade-12-Computer-Science-Club/Object Oriented Programming.md

 ## __Understanding__

-- Normally object is a variable, data structure, function or method.
+- Normally an object is a variable, data structure, function or method.
-- Hoever object oriented programming is a instance of a class where the object can be either a variable, function, data structure or combination
+- However object oriented programming is a instance of a class where the object can be either a variable, function, data structure or combination
-- OOP focuses on how to manipulate the data of the object rather then the logic required to manimpulate them.
+- OOP focuses on how to manipulate the data of the object rather then the logic required to manipulate them.

 ## __Example code__